statycc/pymwp/guide/0_index.md

 (A) The program has a polynomial growth, or (B) the analysis determines it is impossible to establish such a bound.
 Due to non-determinism, may derivation paths need to be explored to determine this result.

-The analysis succeeds if (for some derivation) no pair of variables is characterized by $\infty$-flow.
+The analysis succeeds if -- for some derivation -- no pair of variables is characterized by $\infty$-flow.
 That is, obtaining an $\infty$-free derivation implies existence of a polynomial growth bound; i.e., the program has the property of interest, or we can say that the program is _derivable_.
 The soundness theorem of the mwp-calculus guarantees that if such derivation exists, the program variables' value growth is polynomially bounded in inputs.